restimel/selectic/doc/extendedProperties.md

 [Back to documentation index](main.md)

-Selectic supports common properties which are related to `<select>` element ([read dom properties document](domProperties.md)), but they are some more which are more related to the nature of selectic.
+Selectic supports common poperties which are related to `<select>` element ([read dom properties document](domProperties.md)), but they are some more wich are more related to the nature of selectic.

 ## value